ilgooz/handbook/employees/README.md

 ### Interview

-Interview by video call or in real life is mandatory.
+Interview by video call or in person

-Goal of this interview:
+Interview objectives:
-- Estimate if the candidate can fit in the team
+- Determine the candidate's ability to fit in the team
-- Estimate if the candidate can deliver the work needed
+- Determine candidate's ability to deliver results
-- Measure motivation / excitement of the candidate about MESG
+- Measure motivation / excitement of the candidate about MESG and the position
-- Establish a base of discussion for remuneration
+- Establish salary expections

+- Depending on the position several interviews may be necessary, with the 3 founders plus the relevant team

 ### Remuneration

-After this interview a proposition is made to the candidate.
-Once both parts agreed on the remuneration, remuneration need to be written in [this document](https://docs.google.com/spreadsheets/d/1EsEL8jrlZ45d4cXODXSmeZOH7GQHZpmVX3gxJ1zSTpQ/edit#gid=0)
+After the interview process, an offer is made to the selected candidate.
+Once both parties agree on the remuneration, it is recorded here [this document](https://docs.google.com/spreadsheets/d/1EsEL8jrlZ45d4cXODXSmeZOH7GQHZpmVX3gxJ1zSTpQ/edit#gid=0)

 ### Contract

-Every employee of MESG Foundation will be hired as contractors.
-They will need to provide an invoice every month with the price defined during the negotiation.
+Employees of MESG Foundation are hired as contractors.
+They need to provide an invoice every month with the agreed upon salary

 A template for this contract can be found [here](https://docs.google.com/document/d/1x2zHJl5Jb-_2_65tvi7OSB21YddRGB-q-pGU4femdM0/edit)

 ### On-boarding

-Add a new employee to Google Suite [https://admin.google.com/ac/users](https://admin.google.com/ac/users).
+New employees are added to Google Suite [https://admin.google.com/ac/users](https://admin.google.com/ac/users).

 #### Google Drive